-On October 14, 2015 Ryan and I packed up the last of our belongings into the U-Haul and began the two-day drive from our Tyler, TX home to our new apartment in Boulder, Colorado.
+In October 2015 my husband and I packed up the last of our belongings and began the two-day drive from our home in TX to our new apartment in Colorado.

 To help overcome this crazy hurdle of being in transit and not having a home office to work on freelance projects, I created a mobile office that would allow me to work in any environment.

 A mobile office is a perfect answer to an otherwise unorganized and dysfunctional working environment.

 And you don’t have to spend a lot of money to create a simple office on the go.

 Before we get into the checklist for creating a portable office, here’s why you should think about putting together a mobile one in the first place.